RoboSharkFall/Will/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently enrolled as a Master's student at the National University of Singapore(NUS), pursuing my studies in Mechanical Engineering.
-My research interests include robotics, control, Mechanisms and machine learning.
-In 2021, I received my bachelor’s degree in Mechatronics and Automation Engineering from Wuhan University.
+My research interests include robotics, control, mechanisms, and machine learning.
+In 2021, I received my bachelor’s degree in mechatronics and automation Engineering from Wuhan University(WHU).
 {style="text-align: justify;"}